jedidavid/jedidavid/README.md

 ### Hi there <img src="https://github.com/jedidavid/jedidavid/blob/master/hi.gif?raw=true" width="25px">

 Hi, I'm Jeremy.
-A graduate of Computer Science and working as a Web Developer [@NIXIQ](https://nixiq.com/ "@NIXIQ").
+A graduate of Computer Science and working as a Web Developer

 - 🔭 I’m currently working on Websites and Web Applications.
 - 💬 Ask me about anything.